tOOlmaRR/web-slideshow/README.md

 ## Currently Known Bugs and Limitations
 ### Root Folders and Virtual Paths are Hardcoded
-While this web application does support separate root folders and virtual paths for public and private slideshows, those values are hardcoded in the PHP Slideshow Control.
-Current settings are:
+This web application supports separate root folders and virtual paths for public and private slideshows.
+These values are defined in the mainConfig.php file, and out-of-the-box are set to:
 - **Public**
     - Virtual Path: /myphotos/private/
     - Physical Path: E:\\MyPhotos\\